NillionNetwork/nillion-docs/docs/nada-by-example-quickstart.md

 #### 2. Use the latest version of the Nillion SDK

-Install and use the `latest` version of the Nillion SDK and tools.
+If you ran the `install.sh` script above, then it installed `nilup` and the latest version of the SDK for you.
+If you did not, then install and use the `latest` version of the Nillion SDK and tools by running:

 ```
 nilup install latest